History of Burnley F.C.: Football League founder members (1888–1912)

-The side recorded the biggest league victory in their history when they defeated Darwen by a scoreline of 9–0 in 1891–92; Burnley finished the season in mid-table—7th out of 14 teams.
-In the summer of 1894, Burnley followed other clubs and appoint a team manager; before, the Burnley team was selected by the board of directors or a committee whose secretary had the same powers and role as a manager has today.
-Burnley-born Harry Bradshaw was appointed; he had been involved with the club since its foundation and he had been a committee member since 1887.
-Under his reign, Burnley were relegated to the Second Division for the first time in 1896–97; they recorded a third place finish in a four team play-off series—between the bottom two First Division and the top two Second Division sides—called test matches, and were unable to avoid relegation.
-Burnley won the Second Division the next season as the team lost only two of thirty matches before they gained promotion through the test matches.
-The last game against First Division club Stoke was controversial; it finished 0–0 because both clubs needed only a draw to secure a place in the first tier.
+Following a 10th-place finish in 1895–96, Burnley were relegated to the Second Division for the first time in the next campaign, after finishing third in the four-team play-off series—known as the test matches—between the bottom two First Division sides and the top two from the Second Division.
+Burnley won the second-tier title in 1897–98, losing only two of thirty matches before securing promotion via the test matches.
+The final game, against First Division club Stoke, was controversial as it finished 0–0 because both clubs needed only a draw to secure a place in the first tier.
 The game was later named "the match without a shot at goal".
 The Football League immediately withdrew the test match system in favour of automatic promotion and relegation.
-The Football League decided to expand the First Division from 16 clubs to 18 after a motion by Burnley, which meant that the other two teams—Blackburn Rovers and Newcastle United—also went into the first tier.
-The side finished in third place in their first season back in the top flight, Burnley's then highest league finish.
-During the summer, Bradshaw resigned as Burnley manager and left for Second Division club Woolwich Arsenal; he was succeeded by Ernest Mangnall.
+They also decided to expand the First Division from 16 clubs to 18 after a motion by Burnley, which meant that the other two teams—Blackburn Rovers and Newcastle United—also went into the first tier.
+Burnley finished in third place in their first season back in the top flight, their then highest league finish.
+During the off-season in 1899, Bradshaw resigned as manager and left for Woolwich Arsenal of the Second Division.
+First-team affairs were overseen by the directors until Ernest Mangnall was appointed in March 1900.